ICEF's new Irish Education Agent Course (IEAC) is designed for educational agencies committed to:

-- At an ICEF Workshop (see IEAC Test Schedule on the left tab menu).
-If you are planning to attend a workshop, please send us an email to reserve your place as soon as possible.
-You do not necessarily need to be registered for an ICEF Workshop to take the test; you may come just for the test and all you need is photo identification (e.g., passport) and a wireless-enabled laptop.
+- At an ICEF event (see IEAC Test Schedule on the left tab menu).
+If you are planning to attend an event, please send us an email to reserve your place as soon as possible.
+You do not necessarily need to be registered for an ICEF event to take the test; you may come just for the test and all you need is photo identification (e.g., passport) and a wireless-enabled laptop.

 - Online from the comfort of your home or office at a time convenient for you (all you need is an Internet-enabled computer with a webcam and an Adobe Flash player; please download here).For both options, please email firstname.lastname@example.org to reserve your testing slot.

 In both cases, the charge for the test is €250, which allows you to have 3 attempts.
 Meaning if you do not pass on your first attempt, you still have 2 more chances to become qualified.

 In an effort to make the IEAC more accessible to agencies, the following discounts are available:

 The following pricing structure applies when multiple counsellors from the same agency take the IEAC test: